 Glenn Smith – firstname.lastname@example.org or call (518) 355-4843

 ARTICLE IN “THE EVANGELIST;” My article, “St. Paul and the Works of Mercy,” appeared in the Albany diocesan newspaper.
 Please go to the link above to read it.
 There are other articles available as well.

-For more details on the content, the origins, and other related information, please go to the website; “A Visit with St. Paul.”
+For more details on the content of this performance, comments from two Catholic bishops, and other related information, please go to the website; “A Visit with St. Paul.”